українська федерація йоги

 It is derived from the root av - "to protect" [अव्]{अ} पालने and the suffix -m.
 By the phenomenon of samprasarana (reduction of a consonant to the corresponding vowel), the sound "v" turned into the sound "y".

-The Sanskrit word avi "sheep" comes from the same root, and in Russian the same root is also guessed.
+The Sanskrit word avi "sheep" comes from the same root, and the same root is also recognisable in Russian.
 The logic is simple - a sheep is protected by wool.
-The Latin name for the egg, ovum, is also from this root.
+The Latin name for the egg, ovum, also derived from this root.

 The text of the Mandukya Upanishad is dedicated to this syllable: